Vila-Stem/WRO_FUTURE_ENGINEERS_2026/README.md

 During practice sessions, we spend most of our time adjusting the lines on the track.
 This is because if the robot moves backward slightly, it might re-read the same line and miscount; we try to minimize this risk by carefully positioning the lines.

+# Obstacle Challenge

+For the Obstacle Challenge, we use color sensors, just as we do in the Open Challenge.
+The main difference is that, in this case, we also have a camera responsible for detecting the green and red blocks along the course.

+We added this camera to the robot after the Denia trial, so it is a relatively recent addition.
+It is controlled by an ESP32, which handles image processing and communication with the rest of the robot.

+Since it is a new feature and hasn't been installed for long, we are still testing it during practice sessions.
+We expect it to perform well, though we know some adjustments will likely still be needed—particularly regarding block detection based on lighting conditions and distance.